Auto Innovation

 • Warn owners of vehicles about the dangers of power windows in the owners manual.

 • Automakers need to stop accusing devastated parents of being negligent.
-According to the Harris poll conducted on July 17, 2003, parents are unaware of the following danger.
+According to the Harris poll, parents are unaware of the following danger.
 Power windows can be hazardous to children.
 The definition of negligence is “knowledge of a danger and choosing to ignore it.”
 These automakers are negligent because they have known about this problem for over 35 years.
 Automakers refuse to fix the problem.
 Parents who have lost children in this preventable manner never meant any harm to their children.
 Victims live the rest of their lives with self-guilt and do not need the auto companies to add to their grief.

 Automaker Admissions

-• GM’s engineer, Thomas Ankeny, stated in a court deposition in the late 1990s.
+• GM’s engineer, Thomas Ankeny, stated in a court deposition.
 It would be safer to design a Automobile Power Window that could go only down, never up when pressed by a switch.

-• Ford used the safer pull-up/push-down switches on numerous vehicles from the 1980s until 1994.
+• Ford used the safer pull-up/push-down switches on numerous vehicles.
 They stopped because of “styling reasons,” not safety, according to the testimony of Ford representative Bobby Bedi.